jingwenlin/TaskMangerApp/README.md

 - Add Tasks: Users can create new tasks by entering a title and description, and then clicking the Add Task button.

 - Edit Tasks: Users can update the task title and description by clicking the edit icon button.
-This will display the current details, which can then be modified.
+This will display the current details, allowing users to modify the task title and description.
+After making changes, users can click 'Save Changes' to update the task or 'Cancel' if they decide not to make any changes.

 - Delete Tasks: Users can remove tasks by clicking the delete icon button.